IOxCyber/CyberEssentials/Security-Tools/Burp_Suite/PortSwigger-WebSecAcad/Web_Vuln-Insights/SQL Injection/Concept_Type002_BlindSQLi.md

 - - Basically, the attacker doesn't see the direct results of their injected queries rather the attacker relies on the behavior of the site.
 - Trial and error, the attacker continues to extract data by asking a series of true or false questions, gradually revealing sensitive information such as database structure, table names, or even specific data records.

+## Type 1: Boolean-Based Blind SQL Injection
+- Test Steps:
+1. Enter a legitimate username and password in the login form.
+2. In the username field, append a single quote (`'`) and `AND 1=1--` to inject a condition that is always true.
+3. Observe the application's response.

+- Expected Outcome: The login should be successful, indicating a vulnerability to boolean-based blind SQL injection.

 ## Exploiting blind SQL injection by triggering conditional responses:
 - Inject the SQLi to affect the Application Logic i.e WHERE condition.
 - The LIMIT (MySQL and PostgreSQL) or TOP(T-SQL) clause ensures that the query returns only one row.